SoloVid/Thy/lessons.md

 `print` is a **function** (we'll talk about these a lot more later).
 `"Hello there!"` is a **string** **literal**.
 A **string** is a sequence of characters, in this case the 12-character sequence `Hello there!`.
-Most languages denote strings with quotation marks (e.g. `"Hello there!"`), but in Thy we use periods.

 **Programs** can have more than one **statement** (a line in Thy).
 Multiple **statements** within a **program** will execute in the order they are written.